michauhl/RBPBench/README.md

 **Fig. 3**: Plot showing the genomic region annotations per RBP.

-Interestingly, we can see that the majority of PUM1 eCLIP regions containing PUM1 motifs are located in CDS regions.
+Interestingly, we can see that the majority of PUM1 K562 eCLIP regions containing PUM1 motifs are located in CDS regions.

 Last but not least, motif distances can be plotted for a specified RBP (defined by `--set-rbp-id`).
-On the RBP level, this results in the following plot:
+On the RBP level, this results in the following plot (by adding `--set-rbp-id PUM1` to the previous call):

 <img src="docs/set_rbp_motif_distances.png" alt="Set RBP motif distance plot"
 	title="Set RBP motif distance plot" width="700" />

-**Fig. 4**: Set RBP motif distance plot.
+**Fig. 4**: Set RBP PUM1 motif distance plot.

 There are several command line parameters for fine-tuning this plot as well (`--motif-distance-plot-range`, `--motif-min-pair-count`, `--rbp-min-pair-count`).
 More details on how the plot is produced and read can be found in the HTML report.